 Arthur Weasley (Harry Potter)

 Arthur Weasley is an INTP character.
 He finds new concepts and ideas fascinating, such as the muggle world.
-Arthur Weasley is always looking to learn, and enjoys asking Harry about his muggle life, including pondering what the function of a rubber duck is.
+Arthur Weasley is always looking to learn and enjoys asking Harry about his muggle life, including pondering what the function of a rubber duck is.
 INTPs are innovative and they aren’t afraid to push boundaries and break the rules.
-This can be seen with Arthur Weasley who gets overexcited about his inventions, even if he breaks the rules in the making of them.
+This can be seen with Arthur Weasley who gets overexcited about his inventions, like his flying car, even if he breaks the rules in the making of them.
 INTPs are known for their absentmindedness and Arthur Weasley is no different.
 He often forgets things, such as his wand, which can lead to comical situations.
 Arthur Weasley is a lovable and kind-hearted character who is always ready to help others, such as Harry Potter.
 He is the perfect example of an INTP character.

 Do you relate to these fictional INTP characters?
 ENFJs and ENTJs are the perfect personality matches for INTPs.